-- 10. However, Fire & Emergency Services in the UT does have promotional avenues for their staff.
-There is an urgent need to have merit-based promotion, so that deserving employees remain motivated and do not leave the organization at midst of their career. - 11.
-The Fire & Emergency Services in the UT should have audit by a central authority to ensure good finance mechanism for capital, and O&M expenditures.
+- 10. The State Fire and Emergency Services has required Recruitment Rules (RR) and these are being adhered in recruitment at different levels.
+There are promotional avenues of Fire personnel in the State.
+However, there is need to have merit-based promotion, so that deserving employees remain motivated and do not leave the organization at midst of their career. - 11.
+The Fire Services in the State should have audit by a central authority to ensure good finance mechanism for capital, and O&M expenditures.

-Table 20-29: Details of operational and new proposed urban Fire Stations with their ideal jurisdiction area, estimated ideal served population under their jurisdiction, and priority ranking for new Fire Stations
+Table 21-38: Details of operational and new proposed urban Fire Stations with their ideal jurisdiction area, estimated ideal served population under their jurisdiction, and priority ranking for new Fire Stations